Predeploys

 Process incoming messages IF AND ONLY IF initiated by the same contract (bridge) address on a different chain and relayed from the L2ToL2CrossChainMessenger in the local chain.
 It SHOULD mint _amount of tokens with address _tokenAddress to address _to, as defined in sendERC20 and emit an event including the _tokenAddress, the _from and chain id from the source chain, where _from is the msg.sender of sendERC20.

-To mint the token, the relayERC20 function calls crosschainMint in the token contract, which is included as part of the the IERC7802 interface implemented by the SuperchainERC20 standard.
+To mint the token, the relayERC20 function calls crosschainMint in the token contract, which is included as part of the IERC7802 interface implemented by the SuperchainERC20 standard.

 function relayERC20(address _tokenAddress, address _from, address _to, uint256 _amount)